nachonavarro/gabes/docs/index.rst

 Feedback
 ========

-If you have any suggestions or questions about **pygarbled** feel free to email me at nachonavarroasv@gmail.com.
+If you have any suggestions or questions about **gabes** feel free to email me at nachonavarroasv@gmail.com.

-If you encounter any errors or problems with **pygarbled**, please let me know!
+If you encounter any errors or problems with **gabes**, please let me know!
-Open an Issue at the GitHub http://github.com/nachonavarro/pygarbled main repository.
+Open an Issue at the GitHub http://github.com/nachonavarro/gabes main repository.